-An aggregate picture of land resources is presented in Map 2.1 below.23 of the total land surface in varying levels of severity.
-About 73% of cultivated land experience 68% of prime agricultural land (Classes I-IV) are -prone to erosionbeing eroded.
+3.33.
+Erosion is one of the most severe rural environmental problems affecting 81% of the total land surface in varying levels of severity.
+About 73% of cultivated land experience 68% of prime agricultural land (Classes I-IV) are prone to erosion.
 Stream bank erosion affects 57.1 million ha. while wind erosion degrades another 466,000 ha.
-As a result, about one billion tons of soil are carried away each year.24 The share of area prone to erosion is at a "critical" level in provinces where the share of forested land is also relatively high25 (see Map A96.5 and A9.8 in Annex 96).2.2 This indicates that agricultural land in these provinces mostly consists of difficult-to-hold soils of steep slopes where agricultural plots have been created through deforestation.
-The share of extremely severe erosion is also relatively larger in areas where agriculture is practiced without any soil conservation measures.
+As a result, about one billion tons of soil are carried away each year.24 The share of area prone to erosion is at a "critical" level in provinces where the share of forested land is also relatively high 25 (see Map A9.5 and A9.8 in Annex 9).
+This indicates that agricultural land in these provinces mostly consists of difficult-to-hold soils of steep slopes where agricultural plots have been created through deforestation.
+The share of severe erosion is also relatively larger in areas where agriculture is practiced without any soil conservation measures.
+Erosion has other negative impacts, such as reducing the life of dams through siltation.
+Although abatement programs were initiated 25 years ago by the Ministry of Forestry, DSI and GDRS, they have only been applied to 2.2 million ha.